Top 6 Best Playing Card Brands

 1. Bicycle Cards

 KEM cards also became the standard design among poker players, with the company’s distinctive blue and red arrows becoming one of the most recognizable in the business.
 After 70 years of dominance in the playing card industry, KEM Cards sold its copyrights to the U.S. Playing Card Company in 2004, which began to produce KEM-inspired cards two years later.
-Though the copyright was sold, KEM cards continue to be popular, and since 2007, they have been the official playing card brand used by the World Series of Poker.
+Though the copyright was sold, KEM cards continued to be popular and was the official playing card brand used by the World Series of Poker from 2007 to 2016.

 4. Bee Playing Cards